rcos/CSCI-4470-OpenSource/Labs/Lab4.md

-# Lab 5 Community Development and Unit Testing - February 17, 2017
+# Lab 4 Community Development and Unit Testing - June 14, 2018

 ## This Lab has two parts - [Community](#part-1) and [Unit Testing](#part-2)

-#### *Note: On Friday (march 3) , you have to make a pitch slide presentation for your project.
-You will find the grading rubrics for the project [here](https://docs.google.com/spreadsheets/d/1amSHK84DYBdtH1n_0hi6xqbtTk9kYcD2cDZQdQwS1xw/edit?usp=sharing) *

 #### We talked about community and how people cooperate in order to contribute to a project.
 In this lab, we will explore this further using automatic tools, software and manually.